Code-Institute-Submissions/Mad-For-Books/README.md

 # MAD FOR BOOKS!

 Mad for Books is a site that encourages parents/guardians to involve their children in our book club, and take advantage of the different classes that aim to encourage children to see reading as a fun and exciting enterprise, rather than a reluctant acitivty.
-Due to the age range for the book clubs being aimed at pre school (under 5 years old), the site is very much targeted towards parents and guardians of children who are looking for extra carricular activity, or as a social club where their children can interact with other children and connect through reading.
 The site is very informative and simplistic in its design, it aims to gives busy parents, all the information they need in a quick and coherent manner without too much complexity.

 ![Image showing website responsiveness on different screen sizes](assets/images/AmIResponsive.PNG)

+### Author

+James Gardner

+### Target Audience

+- Due to the age range for the book clubs being aimed at pre school (under 5 years old), the site is very much targeted towards parents and guardians of children who are looking for extra carricular activity, or as a social club where their children can interact with other children and connect through reading.

 ## Features